MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/05-manage-nodes.md

     Email address: <Your email address>
     ```

-1. After you supply the information, an Adaptive Card displays the information that you entered, a question asking if the information is correct, and options to select **Yes** or **No**.
+1. After you supply the information, an Adaptive Card displays the information that you entered and asks if the details are correct.
+Select **Yes**.

-1. Select **Yes**.

 1. Enter `555 Oak Lane, Denver, CO 80203` to the **Which property to you want to see?** prompt